dzackgarza/Notes/GRE/Topics/Real Analysis.md

 Summary for GRE exam:
-- limits,
+- Limits,
-- continuity,
+- Continuity,
-- boundedness,
+- Boundedness,
-- compactness,
+- Compactness,
-- definitions of topological spaces,
+- Definitions of topological spaces,
 - Lipschitz continuity
-- sequences and series of functions.
+- Sequences and series of functions.

 Notation used throughout: $f: \RR \to \RR,~\mathbf{f}:\RR^n \to \RR^m$, $K$ is a compact set, and "integrable" or $L_R(K)$ denotes "Riemann integrable on $K$".